Plant DetailShow Menu

 Some thistles prefer sunny, open areas and some can tolerate some shade.
 It grows in all types of soils from moist wetlands to mostly dry conditions and in a wide range of pH.
 They have a central taproot and spread mostly by seeds (one by rhizomes).
 Most species produce flowers only in their second summer (and every summer thereafter, for perennial species).

 Thistles are a high-value nectar plant for bees and butterflies, and songbirds eat the seeds and use the tufts of the seeds for their nests.
 The seeds are rich in oil, an important food source for seed-eating birds.
-It is the host plant for the Little Metalmark butterfly (Calephelis virginiensis), which has three to five broods from March-October, and Painted Lady Butterfly (Vanessa cardui) which have one to three flights in the east from May-October, and three to four flights in south Texas from October-April.
+It is the host plant for the Little Metalmark butterfly (Calephelis virginiensis), which has three to five broods from May to October, and Painted Lady Butterfly (Vanessa cardui), which has one to three flights from May-October.
 Flowers are also attractive to hummingbirds.
 Members of this genus support the following specialized bees: Thistle Long-horned bee Melissodes desponsus, plus Osmia (Helicosmia) chalybea and Osmia (Helicosmia) texana.

 Quick ID Hints: